theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 **Note:** Use the SAP database format when entering selections.
 Enter leading zeros for document numbers and enter date fields in the format yyyymmdd.

 {: .box-tip }
-**Tip:** If you have a lot of selection parameters, create a variant in SAP and use the variant instead of entering selections.
+**Tip:** If you use multiple selection parameters, create a variant in SAP.
+Use the variant instead of entering selections.

 ### Define Report Columns